smudge/decks/railsconf-2022/slides.md

 car that you keep patching up until eventually it's held together by duck tape and sheer force of will.

-and eventually, when you turn the key to start the ignition, -->
+and eventually, one morning, when you turn the key to start the ignition, -->

 ---